 Mock Trial Competition

-Since 1987, the Law Society has run an annual inter-school Mock Trial Competition for school aged students in Years 10, 11 or 12.
+Since 1987, the Law Society has run the Mock Trial Competition for students in Years 10, 11 or 12.
+From humble beginnings, the Mock Trial Competition has become a Western Australian community legal education institution that many practicing lawyers cite as sparking their interest in the law.

 What is the Mock Trial Competition?